peterkuma/cl2nc/README.md

 the output, please check against values in the DAT file or send me the file.

 Peter Kuma <<peter.kuma@fastmail.com>>

+## FAQ

+### cl2nc fails with an exception.

+Please make sure you are using Python 2.7 and not Python 3, and you have the Python package netCDF4 installed.
+If it still does not work for you contact me: Peter Kuma <<peter.kuma@fastmail.com>>.

+### Where is the height information?

+Height can be determined from `vertical_resolution`.
+The instrument samples vertical bins on regular intervals.

 ## Changelog